kouqhar/Movie/README.md

    npm start
    ```

-4. Open your browser and navigate to `http://localhost:3000`.
+4. Open your browser and navigate to `http://localhost:3000` or `http://localhost:5173/`.

 ## Usage